 Before attempting to make a booking please make sure that your risk assessment has been approved by your line manager using the HQ method.

-Initially we expect to accommodate 2 groups on site on a number of evenings each week.
-This calendar is shown below.
 We will keep under consideration the usage levels and will increase or reduce the availability as required.
 Weekend usage will also be considered should groups be interested.

 There isn’t a cost for using the site but a donation can be made and would be appreciated.
 In the event of “no shows” without prior cancellation the party involved will be blacklisted from future usage under this system.